daniel-odc/opendc_website/TO_DO.md

-- Add Skeyes (81) once validated by Andrej
+- Add Skeyes (81) once validated by Andrej - NO: NOT ALLOWED TO PUBLISH
 - fix favicon issue on sub pages